jmpessoa/lazandroidmodulewizard/readme.md

 - hints:
     - unpacked/install to a "sdk" folder
     - open a command line terminal and go to folder "sdk/tools"
-    - run the command  >> "android update sdk"  to open a GUI [SDK Manager](https://i.imgur.com/UbdoENt.png)
+    - run the command  >>android update sdk    //to open a GUI [SDK Manager](https://i.imgur.com/UbdoENt.png)
        - go to [Tools](https://i.imgur.com/UbdoENt.png) and keep as is
           - Android SDK Tools  (installed)
           - (x) Android SDK Platform-Tools